bigfix/developer.bigfix.com/site/pages/relevance/guide/index.md

 title: Guides
 ---

-{% section %}

 The relevance guides on this site provide you with self-lead training on the relevance language.

-It is divided in three different parts:
+It is divided into three different parts:

-* Click [Core Inspectors](/relevance/guide/basics/) to access the part describing the syntaxes and the constructs that are common to both languages.
+* Click [Core Inspectors](/relevance/guide/basics/) to access the syntax and constructs of the inspectors that are common to both languages.
-* Click [Client Relevance](/relevance/guide/client/) to access the part dedicated to the client relevance language.
+* Click [Client Relevance](/relevance/guide/client/) to access the part dedicated to the Client Relevance Inspectors.
-* Click [Session Relevance](/relevance/guide/session/) to access the part dedicated to the Session Relevance language.
+* Click [Session Relevance](/relevance/guide/session/) to access the part dedicated to the Session Relevance Inspectors.

-**Note:** If you are new to the relevance language, first view the following video [Exploring the Relevance Language](https://www.youtube.com/watch?v=vRoZhvShPeY).

-{% endsection %}

-## Useful tools

-To follow along with these guides you will need to download and use either the Fixlet Debugger for Windows platforms or the QnA for other platforms.
+**Note:** To follow along with these guides and with the [Tutorial](/relevance/tutorial.html), download and use either the [Fixlet Debugger](../../tools/fixlet_debugger.html) for Windows platforms or the [QnA](../../tools/qna.html) for other platforms.

-### Fixlet Debugger

-It is a graphical based relevance and action script tester and debugger and is available only on the Windows platform.
-It is installed automatically with the BigFix console.
-A shortcut is automatically added in the Windows start menu.

-Click [here](http://support.bigfix.com/bes/release/) to download the Fixlet Debugger independently from the BigFix console installation.

-### QnA

-It is a terminal-like environment for non-Windows platforms and allows testing of relevance and action script expressions from a terminal session.

-Click [here](http://support.bigfix.com/bes/install/besclients-nonwindows.html) to download QnA for BigFix UNIX, Linux, and Mac clients.

-You can find the QnA client for Mac OS in Utilities DMG.

-The QnA client for Linux and other platforms is available with the BESClient executable in the installation package.